octave-online/octave-online-server/README.md

 	1. Open the menu and try disabling sharing; it should deny permission
 	1. Run `enroll("default")` and follow the onscreen instructions
 	1. Open the menu and try disabling sharing again; it should work this time
+1. Network connection and reconnecting to a session
+	1. Open your Octave Online Server as a guest user (not signed in)
+	1. Type `x = 5` and press Enter, followed by `x` and Enter, to ensure that the variable is set correctly
+	1. Terminate (Ctrl-C) your front server process and quickly restart it
+	1. The loading animation should appear on the browser window, and the animation should go away once the front server has finished restarting.
+In addition, the phrase "Connection lost.
+Attempting to reconnect..." should be printed to the console window.
+When the server reconnects, the prompt should activate
+	1. Type `x` and Enter; the variable should still have the value 5
+	1. Type `exit`; it should say "Octave Exited.
+Message: Shell Exited", and you should get a link that says "Click Here to Reconnect"
+	1. Terminate (Ctrl-C) your front server process and quickly restart it
+	1. The loading animation should appear on the browser window, and the animation should go away once the front server has finished restarting.
+However, you should NOT get the "Connection lost" message printed to the console, and you should NOT get an active prompt automatically after the animation goes away
+	1. Press the "Click Here to Reconnect" button; you should now get an active command prompt.
+Run a command or two to make sure the session is working normally
+	1. For an exhaustive test, repeate this section as (i) a signed-in user, (ii) a session with sharing enabled, and (iii) a bucket session.
 1. GUI: Flexbox panels and CSS
 	1. Hover over the border between panels; a slider should appear.
 Drag the slider around to resize the panels
 	1. Open the menu and click "Change/Reset Layout"; the panel sizes should reset to the defaults